Wild 9

 Wild 9 is a 2.5D platform video game for the PlayStation.
-The game was designed by David Perry, developed by Shiny Entertainment, and published by Interplay Productions; all of which were parties involved in Earthworm Jim series of video games.
+The game was designed by David Perry, developed by Shiny Entertainment, and published by Interplay Productions, all of whom were involved in Earthworm Jim series of video games.
 The game was released in North America and Europe in September 1998.

 Gameplay

-The game plays as a run and gun platformer sidescrolling video game.
+The game is a run and gun platformer sidescrolling video game.
 While the game has 3D, polygonal graphics, gameplay only takes place on a 2D plane, although occasionally, the game does allow for the player to move the character into the foreground or background.
 The player controls the movements of the main character, Wex Major, manipulating him around obstacles through to the end of the level.
 Wex's main weapon is called the "Rig", which is an electrical beam coming from Wex's back, used to defeat enemies.
 The "Rig" latches on to enemies, allowing the player to whip around or thrash enemies.
 Common scenarios involve bashing them into the floor or walls, or carrying enemies and moving them into other parts of the environments, like pits or spikes.

 Story

 The game stars Wex Major, a young male who gets lost in an unfamiliar galaxy.
 He eventually meets up with eight other off-beat, strange adventurers, and becomes the leader of the group, which they dub the "Wild 9".
-The "Nine" consists of "Nitro", who has serious allergy problems and explodes once coming across said allergens; "Pokkit", who has a special jacket with an infinite amount of pockets full of an infinite number of things; "Pilfer", a lizard with thousands of separate personalities; "Volstagg", a strong person with gorilla and gazelle DNA; "Crystal", who is solar-powered and has a body made of crystal with living hair; "Boomer McTwist", who has powers from wearing the kilt of her Scottish superhero father, "MacSheen", who is adept with tools but is rather hormonal; "Henry", a being made entirely out of living water; and "B'Angus" (B is silent), who looks similar to a chihuahua and lives inside the Rig item, providing advice for Wex.
+The "Nine" consists of "Nitro", who has serious allergy problems and explodes once coming across said allergens; "Pokkit", who has a special jacket with an infinite amount of pockets full of an infinite number of things; "Pilfer", a lizard with thousands of separate personalities; "Volstagg", a strong person with gorilla and gazelle DNA; "Crystal", who is solar-powered and has a body made of crystal with living hair; "Boomer McTwist", who has powers from wearing the kilt of her Scottish superhero father, "MacSheen", who is adept with tools but is rather hormonal; "Henry", a sentient being made entirely out of water; and "B'Angus" (B is silent), who looks similar to a chihuahua and lives inside the Rig item, providing advice for Wex.

 The evil Karn, a being who is 376 years old, desires to use the "Rig" item as a method of enslaving and controlling the inhabitants of the universe.
 Karn kidnaps the rest of the "Wild 9" crew, leaving it up to Wex to rescue them and ultimately defeat Karn.